Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ### Project Details
+- Mockups/designs of any UI components
+- Data models / API specifications of the core functionality
+- An overview of the technology stack to be used
+- Documentation of core components, protocols, architecture, etc. to be deployed
+- PoC/MVP or other relevant prior work or research on the topic
+- What your project is _not_ or will _not_ provide or implement
+  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

+#### Garbled Circuit Factory GCF overview

 Before to go into the details of Garbled Circuit Factory architecture, let's digg into the design of a basic garbled circuit structure.